Tom Herman: Houston

 On December 31, 2015, Herman led the 14th-ranked Cougars to a 38–24 victory over the 9th-ranked Florida State Seminoles at the Peach Bowl.
 The Cougars had not beaten an AP top-10 team in a bowl game since 1979.
 After the game, Herman stated that the Cougars had completed their return to national relevancy.
 The Cougars ended the season 13–1 and ranked #8 in both the AP and Coaches Polls, their highest post-season ranking since 1979.

 In 2016, Herman's second season with Houston, the Cougars slipped to a 9–3 regular-season record.
 Among their nine wins were victories over Oklahoma and Louisville, each of which was ranked #3 in the AP Poll at the time Houston faced them.

 Houston's overall record in its two seasons under Herman was 22–4, which included unblemished marks in home games at TDECU Stadium (14–0), in games versus teams ranked in the AP Poll (6–0), and in games versus teams from Power Five conferences (5–0).
-Herman's success with Houston brought him significant attention from the media and from multiple Power Five football programs throughout the season, which culminated in his appointment as the head coach of the Texas Longhorns immediately following Houston's final regular-season contest of 2016.
+Herman's success with Houston brought him significant attention from the media and from multiple Power Five football programs throughout the season, which culminated in his hiring as the head coach of the Texas Longhorns immediately following Houston's final regular-season contest of 2016.